Alvin-a11y/Akan-Name-Generator/akan-name-generator/README.md

 ## Description
 This is a web application that calculates a user's Akan name based on their date of birth and gender.

+## Description
+This is a simple web application that calculates a user's Akan name based on their date of birth and gender.
+Akan names are derived from Ghanaian culture and are traditionally given according to the day of the week a person is born.

 ## Author
 Alvin Mshindi Waihenya Gathara